brainomite/dark-synthwave-vscode/README.md

 Do you like the theme Synthwave '84?
 Do you wish there was a dark version of it?

-I present Dark SynthWave '84, which has two variations, with and without the glow effect.
+I present Dark SynthWave '84, which has two variations, with and without the glow effect with the latter being the default.

 ![Neon glowing text](https://raw.githubusercontent.com/brainomite/dark-synthwave-vscode/main/theme.png)